potluck-club/git-cookin/README.md

-A repository dedicated to preserving the best flavors of [potluck club](#git-cookin "known aliases GOT potluck, Naptime potluck"), for likely eventual transoformation into physical entities.
+A repository dedicated to preserving the best flavors of [potluck club](#git-cookin "known aliases GOT potluck, Naptime potluck"), for likely eventual transformation into physical book form henceforth referred to as a cookbook.

 ## Ingredients